 At Freemans Bay School students are taught in ILE classrooms.
-We recognise the diversity within our school and strive to provide various learning programmes to extend our Gifted and Talented learners.
+We recognise the diversity within our school and strive to provide various learning programmes to extend our learners.

-The Gifted and Talented Students at Freemans Bay School are those who have the potential and/or demonstrate exceptional ability in relation to their peers of the same age, in one or more of the following areas:
+For students at Freemans Bay School who demonstrate exceptional ability or passion in relation to one or more of the following areas:

 - Innovative/ technological.